Peaceful, and remote, with views of Skye and an intriguing community history.

 You'll see the flat-topped Dun Caan from the ferry to Raasay; the climb is worth it for exceptional views of Skye.
 Drive along Calum's road, built by one man over ten years with nothing but a shovel, a pick, and a wheelbarrow.
 Keep an eye out for the wildlife: mountain hares, sea eagles and otters.
 If the mountain's covered in cloud, then head to Raasay House for other outdoor adventures like coasteering, kayaking, climbing and abseiling.
 And after all that exertion?
 Try the locally caught seafood - it's excellent.
 Or, taste the future and visit Raasay Distillery, one of Scotland's newest with amongst the best views of any distillery, for a guided whisky tour.

 Looking for the best form of travel to and from our ports?
-Our Journey Planner can help you find the way that best suits you for making your journey using the most up to date information from around the UK for all transport companies.
+Our Public Transport Journey Planner can help you plot your journey from anywhere in the UK, using a wide range of public transport companies.

 We have listed some travel information below that you may find useful: